capontedev/pt-qik-caponte/README.md

 *   **Error Responses:**

-    *   404 Not Found: If the driver with the specified ID does not exist.
+    *   404 Not Found: If the passenger with the specified ID does not exist.

-### 3. Get Nearest Drivers for a Passenger's Requested Trip
+### 8. Get Nearest Drivers for a Passenger's Requested Trip

 *   **Endpoint:** `GET /drivers/nearby`
 *   **Description:** Retrieves a list of the 3 nearest drivers to a passenger's starting point.